akelman/ggpeps/README.md

 ### Ideas

-- Add U1 system properly
+- Extend to other gauge groups: $Z_N$, fix $U(1)$, finish $D_n$, etc.
-- Add system in 3d
+- Add support for 3D systems.
 - Add option for DMRG like cylinder compression to obtain transfer matrices

 ### Contributing

 We would be very happy to hear ideas for improving our code.
-Pull requests would be appreciated for minor improvements; for  major updates we would appreciate hearing from any contributor as early as possible.
+Pull requests would be appreciated for minor improvements; for  major updates we would appreciate hearing from any potential contributor as early as possible.

 ## Use